RobelAdugna/Indextts_Am-V2/knowledge.md

 - Can skip steps if intermediate files exist
 - Progress tracked in real-time
 - Logs displayed in UI

+### Incremental Dataset Expansion in WebUI

+**Location:** Tab 2 "Dataset Creation"
+**Checkbox:** "📝 Append to Existing Dataset"

+**How to use:**
+1. Download new content (Tab 1) to a separate folder
+2. Go to Tab 2
+3. Set input directory to new downloads
+4. Set output directory to existing dataset
+5. **Check** "Append to Existing Dataset" checkbox
+6. Click "Create Dataset"

+**What happens:**
+- Auto-detects last segment number (e.g., spk000_003455)
+- Continues numbering from next (e.g., spk000_003456)
+- Appends new entries to manifest.jsonl
+- Shows existing vs new counts in status
+- All existing files remain untouched

+**Important:**
+- Use same "Single Speaker Mode" setting as original
+- Point to existing dataset's output directory
+- New files are in separate input directory

 See `README_AMHARIC_WEBUI.md` for complete documentation.